wanghc78/valor/README.md

 library(devtools)
 ```

-Then you can install the latest trial version of  _vecapply_ package from Github directly
+Then you can install the latest trial version of  _valor_ package from Github directly
 ```
-install_github("wanghc78/vecapply", subdir="pkg")
+install_github("wanghc78/valor", subdir="pkg")
 library(vecapply)
 ```

 ## Usage Guide
-*Warning*: The package is still in its early phase, can only support lapply transformation,
+*Warning*: The package is still in its early phase, and it can only support _lapply_ transformation,
 and cannot handle arbitrary cases.
 You comments and suggestions are highly welcome.

 The package only provide two simple interfaces